cqylunlun/GLASS/README.md

 The first three classes are collected from the industrial production sites of [WEIQIAO Textile](http://www.wqfz.com/en/), while the 'pink flower' class is gathered from the publicly available [Cloth Flaw Dataset](https://tianchi.aliyun.com/dataset/79336?lang=en-us/).
-Each category contains block-shape, pointlike, and line-type defects with pixel-level annotations.
+Each category contains block-shape, point-like, and line-type defects with pixel-level annotations.

 ![](figures/WFDD_samples.png)